-- If you don’t have the time to research, and just want something that works, get Pop!
-OS.
+- If you don’t have the time to research, and just want something that works, get Debian with XFCE desktop environment.
 Reason: It’s lightweight yet with enough features to get you started.
 New and advanced users alike can easily configure the desktop environment to fit their workflow.

-- If you have a little bit of time, you may look into PrivacyTool’s OS suggestions.
-They listed Fedora (the one I started with, actually) and Ubuntu as the beginner distros for newbies looking for an easy transition to Linux.
+- If you have a bit more time, you may look into PrivacyTool’s OS suggestions.
+They listed Fedora and Ubuntu as the beginner distros for those looking for an easy transition to Linux.

 - If you’re starting out, don’t distrohop (i.e., trying out every Linux distro out there).
 It’s a waste of time and resources.
 Just stick to the first choice you’ll make for at least a few months, before even considering looking at another distro.
 There are a lot of Linux distros out there, so it’s easy to have analysis paralysis.
 Refer back to item 1 or 2.